In Search of Product-Market Fit for a Custom MVP App Startup

 ‘If you have to ask whether you have PMF the answer is simple.
 You don’t.’
 Eric Ries, founder of the Lean Startup method

-Many startups think they have product market fit when they don’t.
+Many Custom MVP App Startups think they have product market fit when they don’t.
 This can cause major problems as they get excited and start to grow their company when they don’t have the PMF to justify spending.

 If you don’t have PMF in place, scaling your business becomes a significant risk.

 With this in mind, how do you know if your product and market fit are well-aligned?
 It’s a tricky question and there are several potential answers.